caio/chuva/README.md

 - `etc/systemd`: A skeleton of the systemd unit files that drive the service
 - `moros`: The web server, front-end for chuva.caio.co.
 Designed to be killed/restarted periodically to pick up the most recent data
-- `postcode-fst`: Code to generate the compact dictionary with dutch post codes used by `moros`

 ## License